Public sector finances, UK: May 2025

 Methodology guides

-To supplement this release, we publish an accompanying methodological guide and quality and methodology information (QMI) outlining the strengths, limitations, and appropriate uses of government finance statistics.
+To supplement this release, we publish an accompanying Monthly statistics on the public sector finances: a methodological guide and Public sector finances QMI outlining the strengths, limitations, and appropriate uses of government finance statistics.

 We also explain the recording of interest payable to holders of UK government gilts in the UK public sector finances in our Calculation of interest payable on government gilts methodology and our Use of gross domestic product (GDP) in public sector fiscal ratio statistics methodology.